 You are free to homeschool or unschool as a Florida Unschooler without keeping a portfolio or testing or following a standardized curriculum.
 But if you are transitioning to a more traditional setting, your non-traditional approach may mean your child does not get the placement you think she should have.
 And that is entirely up to the receiving school.

-I am happy to confirm enrollment and that attendance was submitted.
+I am happy to confirm enrollment and that attendance was current.
 When you enroll your child in a more traditional school, explain to them that she has been enrolled in a private school that is an umbrella school for home educators.
 That you, the parent, have all of the information that is available to make an appropriate placement.

 Usually the receiving school will make the placement based on age and make adjustments after that.
 Sometimes, especially if you don’t have the information the receiving school wants to make the placement you want, your child will not be placed where you prefer.
 Work with the new school to help them know what is going on with your child; especially provide as much information as possible if you are seeking a placement other than a standard age-based one.